-Use compression type connection for all interior connections to bond grounding conductors to equipment in the shelter.
+Use compression type connection for all interior connections to bond ground conductors to equipment in the shelter.
 For connections to bus bars, use mechanical connections having two bolts on a double-lug connector.
-Install star washers, or another means that accommodates the fasteners used and achieves reliable electrical connections that will not deteriorate.
+Install star washers, or another means that accommodates the fasteners used and to achieves reliable electrical connections that will not deteriorate.
 Crimp and solder all wires connected to lugs or clamps.
 Verify electrical continuity of all connections.
 Remove all non-conducting surface coatings before each connection is made.

 Ensure that ground conductors are downward coursing, vertical, and as short and straight as possible.
-Ensure that the minimum bending radius for interior equipment shelter grounds is eight inches.
-Avoid sharp bends and multiple bends in grounding conductors.
+Ensure that the minimum bending radius for interior equipment shelter grounds is 8 inches.
+Avoid sharp bends and multiple bends in conductors.

-620-3.6.1 Interior Grounding: Install a No. 2 AWG solid bare copper wire approximately one foot below the ceiling on each wall and mount it using insulated standoffs.
-Ensure that the wire encircles the equipment room, forming a ring or continuous loop.
-Mechanically connect the cable trays to the interior perimeter ground using stranded copper wires with green insulation and bolted terminal connectors at the cable tray ends.
+620-3.6.1 Interior Grounding: Install a No. 2 AWG solid bare copper wire approximately 1 foot below the ceiling on each wall and mount it using insulated standoffs.
+Ensure that the wire encircles the equipment room, forming a ring or continuous loop along the upper interior perimeter ground, and includes the wall area above the door.
+Mechanically connect the cable trays to the upper interior perimeter ground using stranded copper wires with green insulation and bolted terminal connectors at the cable tray ends.
 Make all points where cable tray sections meet electrically continuous by use of a short jumper wire with terminals attached at each end.